rzonedevops/ad-res-j7/UPDATED_DRAFTS/BANTJIES_ULTIMATE_CONTROL_POWER_STRUCTURE_ANALYSIS.md

 **Answering Affidavit Should State:**

 > "The Applicant's founding affidavit creates the false impression that Peter Faucitt is the controlling party.
 The evidence proves otherwise.
-The REAL CONTROLLER is Danie Bantjies, who was covertly appointed Trustee in July 2024 and has R18,685,000 financial leverage over Peter.
+The REAL CONTROLLER is Danie Bantjies, who was covertly appointed Trustee in July 2024 and has R18,685,000 financial DESPERATE MOTIVE (avoid paying R18.685M debt).
 >
 > Bantjies controls everything through Rynette Farrar, who:
 > - Controls Peter's email address (pete@regima.com)